HajimeKawahara/juwvid/README.md

 ```
 Pkg.add("DSP")
 ```

-## Julia Bindings of non-uniform FFT (NUFFT)
+#### Julia Bindings of non-uniform FFT (NUFFT)

-The Julia bindings of NUFFT are available (currently only for nufft1d2).
-The original fortran code of NUFFT is from [CMCL/NUFFT](http://www.cims.nyu.edu/cmcl/nufft/nufft.html) version 1.3.3.
-The code in the nufft_src directory is BSD licensed and the Julia bindings are GPLv2.
+Juwvid has the Julia bindings of parts of [CMCL/NUFFT](http://www.cims.nyu.edu/cmcl/nufft/nufft.html) version 1.3.3 (but currently only for nufft1d2).
+The original Fortran code of NUFFT is from [CMCL/NUFFT](http://www.cims.nyu.edu/cmcl/nufft/nufft.html).
+The source files in the nufft_src directory are BSD licensed, and the Julia bindings are GPLv2.

-Use Makefile to generate a shared library file, libnufft.so.
+Edit Makefile and type

 ```
 make
 ```

+to generate a shared library file, libnufft.so.
+Change the path of ccall in jnufft.jl.

 ## Available